scottalford75/Remora-docs/docs/source/firmware/Setup-Config-File.rst

 	},

 | **Comment:** is just for the user to give a custom name to keep track of what it is set to and has no effect on the machine.
-| **SP[i]:** (0-7) This is where you link the module to Linux CNC and can be set to a number between 0-7 only use each number once for a total of 8 (this is shared with RCServo)
+| **SP[i]:** (0-7) This is where you link the module to LinuxCNC and can be set to a number between 0-7 only use each number once for a total of 8 (this is shared with RCServo)
-| **PWM Pin:** What pin the PWM output is connected to. if Hardware PWM is set true only use the following pins (2.0, 2.5, 1.18, 1.20, 1.21, 1.23, 1.24, 1.26, 3.25, 3.26)
+| **PWM Pin:** What pin the PWM output is connected to. if Hardware PWM is set true only use the pins listed for your board in the hardware section
 | **PWM Max:** (0-256) sets the max output for the PWM.
 This is useful for driving a 6V load with a 12V source just set it to 128 for the max output to be half.
 | **Hardware PWM:** (True, False) This enables hardware PWM, it will limit what pins you can use but in return will give better and more adjustable PWM signals.
 | **Variable Freq:** (True, False) This enables variable PWM feq only if hardware PWM is set to True
 | **Period SP[i]:** (1-20) This allows the user to change the length of the pulse only if hardware PWM is set to True
 | **Period us:** (200-20000) This allows the user to set the freq timing only if hardware PWM is set to True.
 20000=50Hz

+| Note: Hardware PWM pins vary between boards, refer to your boards hardware section for pin details.
 RCServo
 -------